microshare/microshare.github.io/docs/2/general-user/meet-microshare/technical-overview.md

 - Data can be stored both in our Data Lake and in any other storage on-premise or in the cloud.

 ## 2. Runs everywhere
-- microshare™ can run as-a-service from our secure cloud.
+- Microshare™ can run as-a-service from our secure cloud.
 - We can run all or part of the service in your Data Center.
 - We can also run directly on devices.